Times have never been better, or worse, for people who love telling visual stories with food.

 • Clients in the advertising and food industry who need and hire talent.

 Creatives span the entire range of professionals including food photographers, stylists, culinary artists, and designers at all stages of their careers.
 Phoode’s clear focus attracts established professionals who see freelancing sites as damaging to their brands.
 At the same time, aspiring new creatives use Phoode to find clients looking for fresh talent.

 Phoode hosts clients from across the food industry.
 These are the food companies, ad agencies, restaurants, and other businesses who need food visuals to support their marketing and editorial strategies.
 Many of these clients are established food brands looking for experienced creatives, but Phoode also hosts small food businesses looking to elevate their brand or marketing game.

 Organic growth confirms the value of Phoode’s core mission.
-Since the launch, more than 30,000 people have visited the site, with a viewing average of 8 pages per session.
-Of these visitors, 12% have created a free account.
+Since the launch, 12% visitors have created a free account and joined Phoode community.
 All of this traffic occurred organically.
 It’s been a satisfying beginning, leaving us hungry for more.

 Phoode – a Matchmaking Service for Food Creatives

 Phoode’s primary mission is to help clients find and hire the right creative.
 Unlike freelancer sites, Phoode optimizes profiles and search features for the food-creative industry.
 Creatives can tailor their profiles to highlight their particular set of skills and relevant creative food experience.